mahmud841/deliver-books-client-side11/README.md

 > ### Features
 >> User can buy a product.
->> S/he needs to login/signin before accessing protected pages.(Currently google signIn option available only.)
+>> Users needs to login/signin before accessing protected pages.(Currently google signIn option available only.In future email/facebook login will be created)
->> User can see his purchase record in order page.
+>> User can see his purchase and current record in order page.
->> In the admin panel , admin can do **CRUD** operation.
+>> In Admin panel , Admin can do **CRUD** operation anytime after logining.
->> There is also order tracking option that needs further improvement(Shipping status and google map)
+>> There are also order tracking part that needs further improvement(delivery status and google map )
->> In admin panel there is a manage order page which is currently static
+>> In Admin panel there is a manage order page which is currently static.